reelyactive/web-ble-demo/README.md

 Step 2: Load the web demo over HTTPS
 ------------------------------------

-[Click here](https://reelyactive.github.io/web-ble-demo/) to load the page and then press the Scan button.
+[Click here](https://reelyactive.github.io/web-ble-demo/) to load the web demo over HTTPS, and then press the Scan button.

 More info